 I grew up climbing trees on Cape Breton Island, falling into the brook that ran behind our house, delivering stunning bouquets of weeds to the “old ladies” of the neighborhood, hunting salamaders, hosting elaborate funerals for dead birds and singing constantly, sure in the knowledge that my talent would one day be discovered as I ambled through the woods.
 My best days were those at the ice cold Atlantic Ocean, the equally as cold Bras d’Or lakes, or those lovely, lovely days of summer visiting my grandparents on the mainland.

 Much of this is captured in journals that began when I was about eight or nine years-old, but my writing career didn’t take off until Grade 4 when I discovered the penpal club in the Archie comic books.
 I hated writing made-up stories, but I wrote regularly to more than a hundred penpals in North America.
 A love of writing about what is real took me to journalism school where I earned an honours degree from the University of King’s College in Halifax.

-Sue has lived and worked in Nova Scotia, the Northwest Territories and Alberta with her work appearing in local, regional and national publications.
-For six years, she penned a popular and humorous weekly column about family life that first appeared in Sun Media newspaper GP Ink, then moved from 2010 to 2013 to the Daily Herald-Tribune.
+I’ve lived, learned and worked in Nova Scotia, the Northwest Territories and Alberta with my work appearing in local, regional and national publications.
+For six years, I penned a popular and humorous weekly column about family life published in then-Sun Media newspapers GP Ink, the Daily Herald-Tribune and other papers.

-Her first middle-grade novel was published in 2009 by Second Story Press of Toronto.
-Set on the Siksika First Nation in Alberta, Lacey and the African Grandmothers is a fictionalized story inspired by a true one.
+My middle-grade novel published by Second Story Press of Toronto is set on the Siksika First Nation in Alberta.
+Lacey and the African Grandmothers is a fictionalized story inspired by a true one.
 When Lacey hears of how women in Africa are raising their grandchildren because the parents are sick with or have died of AIDS, she contacts the Stephen Lewis Foundation asking if she can help.

 Need more information, or just want to get in touch?
 Contact